Please scroll through our publications.

 OPAC: Andorra – Bangladesh – Switzerland

-Introductory and background information about the 3rd Optional Protocol to the CRC: Child Rights Connect has gathered information about the third OP, including resources for NGOs wishing to join the ratification campaign.
+Introductory and background information about the Optional Protocol on a Communications Procedure (OPIC): Child Rights Connect has gathered information about the third OP, including resources for NGOs wishing to join the ratification campaign.

 Universal Periodic Review (UPR)